-Applicants seeking to replicate a under a larger network should submit a business plan completed by the network in conjunction with the proposal, which requests similar information at the network level.
-See the Business Plan Overview and Requirements for Applicants located at:
+Applicants seeking to replicate under a larger network should submit a business plan completed by the network in conjunction with the proposal, which requests similar information at the network level.
+See the Business Plan Overview and Requirements for Applicants located at: newyorkcharters.org/request-for-proposals/.

-www.newyorkcharters.org/category/creation-resources.
 If information responsive to this Request is contained in a business plan, reference the business plan in this Response.